BryantMercedes212/Giant-Machines-Interview-Exercise/README.md

 <img src="./assets/intructions4.png"  width="100%" height="100%"> <br/>

-8. Once you have cd into the frontend run the command
+8. Once you have cd into the frontend run the following commands in this exact order:

 ```
+npm install
 npm start

 ```